compiling-org/nft-blockchain-interactive/docs/web3-foundation-grant.md

 ---

-*This Substrate pallet represents a significant advancement in decentralized identity, demonstrating how blockchain can enhance rather than compromise creative authenticity and emotional expression.*
+*This Substrate pallet represents a significant advancement in decentralized identity, demonstrating how blockchain can enhance rather than compromise creative authenticity and emotional expression with advanced cross-chain emotional computing capabilities.*